agent462/chinashop/README.md

 ## Trades

 Returns the last 24 hours of trades.
 Accessed via `ChinaShop.trades`.
+Please beware that excessive use could lead to btcchina IP blocking you.

 ````ruby
 puts ChinaShop.trades